advancedag/DSFW_Peanuts/README.md

 ## R Script Info
 R version 3.4.2 was used at time of development.

+There are two version of the R Script.
+The peanutsDSFW_2019.R was created in response to a change in the USDA-NASS Quickstats API and to add in additional data that was made available over time from the public data source since publishing the original code.

 ## Quickstats API Key
 Click the link below and follow steps to request USDA-NASS Quickstats API key.
 Enter the key in the R script where indicated.